Strexas/kath/app/back-end/README.md

 # Development Server Setup Guide

-This guide provides instructions on setting up and running a Flask-based development server using Gunicorn, Gevent, Socket.IO, and CORS on a Windows operating system with WSL (Windows Subsystem for Linux).
+This guide provides instructions on setting up and running a Flask-based development server using Gunicorn, Gevent, Socket.IO, CORS and Redis on a Windows operating system with WSL (Windows Subsystem for Linux).

 ## Prerequisites